Fundamentals · OrevateAI

 Why is Probability and Statistics Crucial for AI?

-• How to model random phenomena.
+• How to model and interpret random phenomena.

 Key Probability Concepts for AI